 USD retail sales came in at:

 - +17.7% versus +8.0% estimates and a previous reading of -16.4% (April)

 - Core Retail sales came in at 12.4% versus +5.5% estimates and a previous reading of -17.2% (April)

-The dollar index moved sharply higher upon this data release, springing from 96.50 to 97.20.
+The dollar index moved sharply higher upon this data release, jumping from 96.50 to 97.20.

 Currently the dollar index has slipped , trading at around 97.00.
-Markets are struggling to price better than expected economic recovery data against the rising risks of a second covid-19 virus wave.
-Moreover a dovish stance from the FED in the previous FOMC meeting is also a bearish factor when assessing USD strength.
+Markets are struggling to price better than expected economic recovery data against the rising risks of a second COVID-19 wave.
+Moreover a dovish stance from the Fed in the previous FOMC meeting is also a bearish factor when assessing USD strength.

 Risk currencies have been dragged down by the dollar spike, with AUD, NZD and CAD trading lower.